-Signature: ok, reason = splash.go{url, baseurl=nil}
+Signature: ok, reason = splash:go{url, baseurl=nil, headers=nil}

 - url URL to load; - baseurl base URL to use, optional.
-When baseurl argument is passed the page is still loaded from url, but it is rendered as if it was loaded from baseurl: relative resource paths will be relative to baseurl, and the browser will think baseurl is in address bar.
+When baseurl argument is passed the page is still loaded from url, but it is rendered as if it was loaded from baseurl: relative resource paths will be relative to baseurl, and the browser will think baseurl is in address bar; - headers a Lua table with HTTP headers to add/replace in the initial request.